torvalds/linux/Documentation/kernel-hacking/hacking.rst

--  Put yourself in ``CREDITS`` if you've done something noteworthy, usually beyond a single file (your name should be at the top of the source files anyway). ``MAINTAINERS`` means you want to be consulted when changes are made to a subsystem, and hear about bugs; it implies a more-than-passing commitment to some part of the code.
+-  Put yourself in ``CREDITS`` if you've done something noteworthy, usually beyond a single file (your name should be at the top of the source files anyway). ``MAINTAINERS`` means you want to be consulted when changes are made to a subsystem, and hear about s; it implies a more-than-passing commitment to some part of the code.

 -  Finally, don't forget to read